 If you are struggling with the withdrawal symptoms then we can look at prescribing you prescription drugs such as Buprenorphine and Naltrexone.
-The process of detoxification is a tough one but absolutely essential in the successful treatment of your addiction, at Cassiobury Court we have a team of medical professionals who can provide you with help and support every step of the way.
+The process of drug detox is a tough one but absolutely essential in the successful treatment of your addiction, at Cassiobury Court we have a team of medical professionals who can provide you with help and support every step of the way.

 Get in touch with our admissions team now and let’s start fighting your addiction together.